Health-RI/health-ri-metadata/Documents/V2_decisionLog.md

 [Implement 1 flavor: PROTECTED] - This option was not considered.

 [Implement 1 flavor: OPEN]
- * Pros: Least burden for data holders for now to supply the required fields.
-Switching to HealthDCAT-AP fields is already a challange, and we don't want to require data holders to supply fields now that potentially might not end up in the final version of HealthDCAT-AP.
++ * Pros: Least burden for data holders for now to supply the required fields.
+Switching to HealthDCAT-AP fields is already a challenge, and we don't want to require data holders to supply fields now that potentially might not end up in the final version of HealthDCAT-AP.
   * Cons: Backward compatibility issues when we introduce the other 2 flavors which require more mandatory fields.

 **Decision**